|

 Other differences are the "chrome" window surrounds of the MiniMarque43,

-not present on the Western, and the colour of the front bench, which is
+not present on the Western, the colour of the front bench, which is

 The interior mirror and the chrome trim around the front window